berthayes/ngids_datagen/README.md

 # ngids_datagen
- Generate random data from your Bertronix 2000 Firewall
+ Generate random data from your Bertronix 2000 Firewall and send them to Apache Kafka.

  This is Yet Another Random Data Generator.
 There are others like it, but this one is mine.
-This DG will create *real-ish looking* events from a fictional Next-Gen Firewall.
+This DG will create *real-ish looking* events from a fictional Next-Gen Firewall/IDS/IPS.

  This is handy for load testing, running your own example code, or developing your own apps, etc.